-An explosive summer of discontent is brewing in Hong Kong
+Explosive summer of discontent is brewing in Hong Kong

 “We are now at the end of Hong Kong as we know.
 [Beijing is] telling Hong Kong people that it can do anything it wants, at whatever cost, and that it couldn’t care less about the consequences.”

 Hong Kong’s government has said it continues to uphold the Basic Law, the city’s de facto constitution, along with freedom of assembly and press freedom.
-The chairman of the legislature, Andrew Leung, said its secretariat has “all along been upholding the principle of political neutrality” and that to suggest otherwise is “grossly unjust and unfair.”
+The chairman of the legislature, Andrew Leung, said that its secretariat has “all along been upholding the principle of political neutrality” and that to suggest otherwise is “grossly unjust and unfair.”

-The developments reflect extreme political sensitivities in China at this time amid intensifying superpower rivalry with the United States.
-The National People’s Congress — the biggest event on China’s political calendar — will take place in Beijing this week, and Hong Kong Chief Executive Carrie Lam is scheduled to participate.
+The developments reflect extreme political sensitivities in China at this time amid intensifying rivalry with the United States.
+The meeting of the National People’s Congress (NPC) — the biggest event on China’s political calendar — will take place in Beijing this week, and Hong Kong Chief Executive Carrie Lam is to participate.

-A Hong Kong delegate to the NPC has proposed that Beijing implement a package of sedition laws known as Article 23 by issuing a formal reinterpretation of Hong Kong laws, rather than attempting to pass them through the territory’s legislature.
+A Hong Kong delegate to the NPC has proposed that Beijing implement a package of sedition laws known as Article 23 by issuing a formal reinterpretation of Hong Kong laws, rather than attempting to pass it through the territory’s legislature.

-An earlier attempt to introduce these measures in 2003 triggered massive protests in Hong Kong that led to its eventual withdrawal and the resignation of several government officials.
+An earlier attempt to introduce the measures in 2003 triggered massive protests in Hong Kong that led to their eventual withdrawal and the resignation of several government officials.

 Another Hong Kong member of the NPC’s Standing Committee, Beijing loyalist Tam Yiu-chung, said in an interview with the state-run Global Times tabloid that the Chinese government should help Hong Kong “push forward Chinese history and culture education among young people.”

-Chinese state media has frequently taken aim at Hong Kong’s schools, which they have characterized as breeding grounds for radicals and hotbeds of protest.
-Their trigger this week was a question on a middle school test that asked students to argue whether Japan did “more good than harm to China” between 1900 and 1945.
+Chinese state media has frequently taken aim at Hong Kong’s schools, which it has characterized as breeding grounds for radicals and hotbeds of protest.
+The trigger this week was a question on a middle school test that asked students to argue whether Japan did “more good than harm to China” between 1900 and 1945.
 Lam said she would consider asking the exam authority to scrap the question.

-Political analysts say that in their determination to stamp out dissent, authorities are recreating the conditions that sparked an explosion of unrest last June that continued for months.
+Political analysts say that in their determination to stamp out dissent, authorities are re-creating the conditions that sparked an explosion of unrest last June that continued for months.
 Lam and her government had proposed a now-shelved bill that would have allowed extraditions to mainland China — a step many viewed as an erosion of Hong Kong’s autonomy.
-Escalating protests ensued that ruptured the relationship between Hong Kong people and the police force and led to more than 8,000 arrests.
+Escalating protests ensued that ruptured the relationship between Hong Kong residents and the police force and led to more than 8,000 arrests.

 Key anniversaries of this movement fall next month, further setting the stage for fresh confrontation.

 Among those charged over their involvement in protests are 15 pro-democracy figures.
-They include Martin Lee, a barrister who helped draft Hong Kong’s mini constitution before its 1997 handover from Britain to China, and media tycoon Jimmy Lai.
+They include Martin Lee, a lawyer who helped draft Hong Kong’s mini-

+constitution before the city’s 1997 handover from Britain to China, and media tycoon Jimmy Lai.

-As the activists appeared in court this week ahead of their trial, hundreds of supporters gathered outside, along with a smaller pro-Beijing group calling them “traitors.”
+As the activists appeared in court this week ahead of trial, hundreds of supporters gathered outside, along with a smaller pro-Beijing group calling them “traitors.”

 Among the supporters was David Cheung, 71, who was carrying a sign that read: “Carrie Lam has ruined Hong Kong.
 We will struggle until we are dead.”

 “I am not afraid.
-I will do whatever it takes, and try my best to fight for my home,” Cheung said.
+I will do whatever it takes and try my best to fight for my home,” Cheung said.
 “The Chinese Communist Party needs to learn that the more they suppress us, the more insistent we are, the more we will fight back.”